Home / Coffee Knowledge / Table water filters tested - Good water for coffee

 Table water filters tested - Good water for coffee

-Countertop water filters are a practical and easy way to filter water for good coffee.
-In almost all areas, tap water is generally too hard to make good coffee.
-At the same time, hard water also poses a risk to your coffee machine, as it encourages limescale buildup.
+Tabletop water filters are a practical and simple way to filter water for coffee.
+Generally, and in almost all regions, the tap water is too hard to make good coffee.
+At the same time, hard water also endangers your coffee machine, as it allows limescale to build up.

-With table water filters or other filtering methods, water can be filtered so that it tastes delicious and is also suitable for coffee machines and espresso machines.
+With tabletop water filters or other filtration methods, water can be filtered so that it tastes delicious and is also good for coffee and espresso machines.

-In this test, table water filters from BWT , Brita , Lotus Vita , LARQ , Aarke , Yucona and Peak were tested.
+In this test, tabletop water filters from BWT, Brita, Lotus Vita, LARQ, Aarke, Yucona, and Peak were tested.

 Perfect water for filter coffee: